atom-ocaml/ocaml-merlin/README.md

 # ocaml-merlin

-_Use [ocamlmerlin] to autocomplete, lint, refactor and navigate your OCaml code in Atom._
+_Use [ocamlmerlin] to autocomplete, lint, refactor and navigate your OCaml/Reason code in Atom._

 ## Features